 On September 10, 2013, a purported class action complaint was filed in the United States District Court for the Western District of Texas against us and certain of our former executives.
-The case is captioned Don Lee v.
+The case was captioned Don Lee v.
 Active Power, Inc., et. al. (Civil Action No. 1:13-cv-00797-SS).
-As amended, the complaint alleges that on February 19, 2013, we reported that we had begun working with an unnamed Chinese distributor partner, and that on April 30, 2013, we announced in press releases and conference calls that we had entered into a strategic distribution partnership with Digital China.
+The complaint alleged that on February 19, 2013, we reported that we had begun working with an unnamed Chinese distributor partner, and that on April 30, 2013, we announced in press releases and conference calls that we had entered into a strategic distribution partnership with Digital China.
 However, on September 5, 2013, after the close of trading, we disclosed that our partnership was with Qiyuan Network System Limited, which is neither an affiliate nor a subsidiary of Digital China.
-The amended complaint asserts claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended, and Rule 10b-5 promulgated thereunder, and seeks unspecified damages on behalf of all stockholders who purchased common stock between February 19 and September 5, 2013.
+The amended complaint asserted claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended, and Rule 10b-5 promulgated thereunder, and sought unspecified damages on behalf of all stockholders who purchased common stock between February 19 and September 5, 2013.
 On March 7, 2014, we filed a motion to dismiss the class action complaint.
 Our motion was denied by the Court on July 2, 2014.
 On August 11, 2014, we filed an answer to the class action complaint, and on September 2, 2014, the Court declined to certify its order of July 2, 2014 for an interlocutory appeal to the United States Court of Appeals for the Fifth Circuit.

 On September 23, 2014, we reached an agreement in principle and entered into a memorandum of understanding to settle the class action complaint.
-The parties to the class action signed a definitive settlement agreement on December 2, 2014, which was granted preliminary approval by the Court on January 7, 2015.
-The proposed settlement would resolve for all defendants all of the issues that are pending in the class action complaint.
-If completed, the class action settlement would result in a payment of \$1.5 million to the settlement class, inclusive of fees and expenses.
-We anticipate that the total settlement amount and related expenses would be paid from insurance proceeds.
-The proposed settlement is not yet consummated, and is subject to a number of conditions.
-The proposed settlement is also subject to final approval by the Court at a hearing scheduled for May 15, 2015.
+The parties to the class action signed a definitive settlement agreement on December 2, 2014, which was granted final approval by the Court on May 15, 2015.
+The settlement resolved for all defendants all of the issues that were pending in the class action complaint.
+The class action settlement resulted in a payment of \$1.5 million to the settlement class, inclusive of fees and expenses.
+This settlement amount was paid from insurance proceeds.